peturgq/minicloudstack/README.rst

 Helper scripts
 --------------
-Also provider are the following scripts that can be useful:
+Also provided are the following scripts that can be useful:

 * mcs-createzone
 * mcs-deletezone